rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

     struct-crate/src/lib.rs
 ```

 Link everything with a final invocation of rustdoc on `index-crate`.
-We will provide `--merge=finalize`, `--include-parts-dir`, and `--include-rendered-docs`.
+We will provide `--merge=finalize`, and `--include-parts-dir`.
 See the Reference-level explanation about these flags.

 ```shell
 rustdoc \